PLAYING BEOWULF: GAMING THE LIBRARY

 NOVEMBER: LUDIC LITERATURE CONFERENCE AT BRITISH LIBRARY – DECEMBER 7

-Our exciting conference takes place on Monday 7 December at the British Library.
+Our exciting conference took place on Monday 7 December at the British Library.

 The transformation of popular literature and children’s literature into giant franchises of book, film and game is a commonplace event in contemporary culture.
 It is less common to find similar transformations of canonical literary texts.
-This day will show how literary treasures such as unique manuscripts in the British Library archive might be re-imagined through drama, film and videogame by students and young people.
-It will feature game-play, film and drama demonstrations, and talks by academics, educators and curators with different takes on how such transformations happen and what they mean.
+This day showed how literary treasures such as unique manuscripts in the British Library archive might be re-imagined through drama, film and videogame by students and young people.
+It featured game-play, film and drama demonstrations, and talks by academics, educators and curators with different takes on how such transformations happen and what they mean.